flutter/website/src/docs/development/accessibility-and-localization/accessibility.md

 ## Screen readers

-Screen readers ([TalkBack][], [VoiceOver][]) enable visually impaired users to get spoken feedback about the contents of the screen.

-Turn on VoiceOver or TalkBack on your device and navigate around your app.
+For mobile, screen readers ([TalkBack][], [VoiceOver][]) enable visually impaired users to get spoken feedback about the contents of the screen.
+Turn on VoiceOver or TalkBack on your mobile device and navigate around your app.

+For web, the following screen readers are currently supported:

+Mobile Browsers:
+* iOS - VoiceOver
+* Android - TalkBack

+Desktop Browsers:
+* MacOS - VoiceOver
+* Windows - JAWs

 If you run into any issues, use the [`Semantics` widget][] to customize the accessibility experience of your app.

 ## Sufficient contrast